-The University of Nevada, Reno Desert Farming Initiative (DFI) will be in compliance with the Food Safety Modernization Act (FSMA) by the end of January 2019 – as regulated by the Federal Department of Agriculture (FDA).
-DFI has partnered with the Nevada Department of Agriculture to train and provide educational resources for farmers in anticipation of enforcement of FSMA in 2019 and upcoming years.
+DFI partners with the Nevada Department of Agriculture to train and provide educational resources for farmers in anticipation of enforcement of FSMA in 2019 and upcoming years.

-DFI will soon be posting an updated Food Safety Plan that can be used as a reference.
-Our plan is intended to meet GAP and FSMA requirements and includes procedures and log sheets for record keeping.
-It and templates that could be used to guide growers in developing their own plans will be available here soon.
+DFI just completed an update of its Food Safety Plan that can be used as a reference by area growers.
+Our plan is intended to meet GAP and FSMA requirements – it includes specific procedures and a streamlined record keeping system.
 Wondering how GAP and FSMA are related?
 Here is an article that provides an overview.

 If you are new to the requirements outlined in FSMA, check out these informational sheets to get the ball rolling:

 Current Projects on our Farm